theVolary/feather/featherdoc/docs/communication.md

 With all that in mind, in this next example we'll achieve both goals of 1) limiting the main `chat` messages by URL and 2) allowing users to send private messages to each other.
 As explained above both goals will be met via the `groups` mechanism.

-This example will also fill in a lot of other information in terms of the capabilities of channels, so please excuse the verbosity.
+This example will also fill in a lot of other information in terms of the capabilities of channels.
+I've opted to add more documentation into the code sample in the form of comments, so please excuse the verbosity...

 _Example 3 server.js_: